ethercrow/ai-challenger/game-grid/rules.rst

 If both players try to capture the same tile it remains in the previous state.

+Trying to capture already captured (by either player) tiles is also allowed.
+Capturing your own tile prevents it from being captured by the opponent on the same turn.

 Number of capture orders must not be greater than energy budget available at a given turn.